 CAPTAINS

-No Vado player ever lead the Azzurri as Captain
+No Vado player ever led the Azzurri as Captain

 VALENCIA